Santhoshnov/Santhoshnov/README.md

 ⚡ I also enjoy competitive coding and solving challenging problems.

-💬 Ask Me About: Backend development, web technologies, programming, data science, or any questions you have!
+💬 Ask Me About: Backend development, programming, data science, or any questions you have!

 📫 Reach Out to Me: shirobro009@gmail.com